anupanandsingh/anupanandsingh.github.io/_pages/about.md

 An integrable model -- characterised by a set of equations that can be solved exactly -- is highly symmetrical and has fascinating mathematical structures.
 And while most integrable theories are only toy models -- and not "true" theories describing physical laws -- they offer great insights into the fundamental principles underlying the laws of nature.

-More details on the ideas I am pursuing at the moment (and some that I have worked on in the past) <a target="_self" href="https://anupanand.space/research/">here</a>.
+Much of my current work is rooted in the theory of Lagrangian multiforms, a relatively new framework that captures integrability purely from a variational perspective.
+More details on the ideas I am pursuing at the moment (and some that I have worked on in the past) <a href="https://anupanand.space/research/" target="_self">here</a>.
 You can also check out my Google Scholar and iNSPIRE HEP profiles.